Last updated on : 12 Nov, 2025

 Ever wondered why some smiles light up with adorable dimples?
-These tiny indentations, usually found on the cheeks or chin, aren’t just a cute quirk—they’re a result of unique muscle structures and genetics.
+These tiny indentations, usually found on the cheeks or chin, aren’t just a cute quirk, they’re a result of unique muscle and bone structures that are often genetic.

-In this blog, we explore the science behind facial dimples, why they’re considered attractive, whether they can fade with time, and the surgical options available to create or remove them.
+In this blog, we explore the anatomical basis and science behind facial dimples, why they’re considered attractive, whether they can change with time, and the surgical options available to create or remove them.

-Dimples that appear on the cheeks when we smile are formed due to variations in the zygomaticus major muscle.
+Dimples that appear on the cheeks when we smile are formed due to variations in the structure of the zygomaticus major muscle.
 This muscle, which is crucial for facial expressions, runs typically from your cheekbone to the corner of your mouth.
-But if you have dimples, it may act a bit differently.
+However, if you have dimples, its structure is different.

-In individuals blessed with dimples, this muscle splits into two bundles.
+In individuals blessed with dimples, this muscle splits into two bundles, or it may have a bifid structure [1].
 One bundle connects to the corner of your mouth as usual, while the other attaches below it and is attached to the skin above.
 This unique arrangement causes the skin to dip when this muscle contracts during a smile, giving rise to those adorable dimples.

 You can have dimples on one or both cheeks.
 And yes, they are often inherited.
-Roughly 20-37% of us have cheek dimples, but this figure can vary depending on where you live.
+According to Medline Plus, roughly 20–37% of the general population may have cheek dimples [2], but this figure can vary depending on where you live.
 Let’s now explore the different types of dimples that grace our faces.

 There’s more to dimples than meets the eye.
 Here are three main types: